zoide/puppet-reprepro/README.md

 A Full Example
 --------------
-Creating GPG keys by Puppet is a bit complicated -- for example, the Puppet run could time out before the key is actually made.
+Using Puppet to create GPG keys is a bit complicated -- for example, the Puppet run could time out before the key is actually made.
 Because of this, I recommend creating the key manually:

 ```shell
 $ su - reprepro